 I’ve been working away on my Acid Renaissance series.
 I still haven’t found the perfect summary of what it’s all about - the closest I’ve managed to get so far is that it’s like Michael Moorcock's The Dancers at the End of Time, but with no power rings and more psychedelic socialism, in that it’s a society in which human life is not dictated by the demands of work.
 But this still doesn’t explain all of what’s going on.

-The latest additions to the series are the Flower Child/Dionysus triptych of photographs pictured at the top of this post (available individually - see links below - and also as a set of three).
+The latest additions to the series are the Flower Child/Dionysus triptych of photographs pictured at the top of this post are available to order - see links below:

 - Flower Child: Et in Arcadia ego (Apollonian mix)